SeanShubin/up-to-date/README.md

 - This project uses Sean's design-by-contract programming style
 - To learn more, see the following presentation
 - [Design by Contract](design-by-contract-2.md)

+Dependency Analysis
+=
+If you want dependency analysis, set up [dependency analyzer](https://github.com/SeanShubin/dependency-analyzer) and [dot](http://graphviz.org) first.

+Then, you can run the dependency report as follows

+    mvn verify -P dependency